Chart Color Schemes

 The employment landscape in Revesby shows performance that lags behind national averages across key labour market indicators

-Revesby has a well-educated workforce with professional services being strongly represented.
-The unemployment rate was 4.6% in the past year, with an estimated employment growth of 2.4%.
+Revesby has a well-educated workforce with professional services having strong representation.
+The unemployment rate was 4.6% as of June 2025.

-However, professional & technical services have lower representation at 8.5%, compared to the regional average of 11.5%.
-Over the 12 months to June 2025, employment in Revesby increased by 2.4% while labour force increased by 2.6%, resulting in an unemployment rise of 0.2 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, with unemployment rising by 0.3 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, which lagged behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Revesby's employment mix, local growth is estimated at approximately 6.5% over five years and 13.5% over ten years.
+The area shows significant specialization in transport, postal & warehousing with an employment share of 1.5 times the regional level.
+Conversely, professional & technical services had lower representation at 8.5% compared to the regional average of 11.5%.
+Over the 12 months to June 2025, employment increased by 2.4% while labour force increased by 2.6%, leading to an unemployment rise of 0.2 percentage points in Revesby.
+In comparison, Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, and an unemployment rise of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% expansion over five years and 13.7% over ten years for the nation as a whole.
+Applying these projections to Revesby's employment mix suggests local growth of approximately 6.5% over five years and 13.5% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment